Honors Research Thesis Requirements

 Research mentors should be consulted for questions regarding suitable structure of the honors research thesis.
 Use the following margins: 1 inch top, bottom, and right side; 1.5 inch left side.
 There is a departmental limit of 60 pages for text and figures for presenting the primary work completed.
 Supplementary material (such as compound verification, computer code, etc) is not included in this page limit.
 Furthermore, appendices can be added beyond the 60-page limit for additional information on work that you wish the examiner to see.

-Thursday-Saturday May 22-24 2014 Time TBA: Thesis oral exams by visiting Honors Examiners.
+Sunday-Tuesday May 17-19 2015 Time TBA: Thesis oral exams by visiting Honors Examiners.
 The format of the one-hour Honors Oral Exam is at the discretion of each examiner.
 The department will inform each examiner that each student has a set of PowerPoint slides of ~15-30 minutes presentation material available in case the examiner would like to use that format as part of the oral exam.

-Wednesday May 28 2014 by Noon: Corrected version of thesis.
+Thursday May 21 2015 by Noon: Corrected version of thesis must be turned in to Cathy Cinquina in the Chemistry Office (SCI 188A) .
 The thesis must be in a format suitable for binding and reproduction.
 Three good quality copies (one for you, one for your supervisor, one for the seminar room).
 Single sided, double-spaced.
 Margins: 1 inch top, bottom, and right side; 1.5 inch left side.
 Please include page numbers.